isomerpages/nlb-curiocity/_digital-stories/Fort Canning Hill/More Than Just A Green Space.md

 **Sang Nila Utama Garden**

-Named after the first king of early Singapore, Sang Nila Utama Garden reimagines the Southeast Asian gardens of the 14th century.
+Named after the first king of early Singapore, Sang Nila Utama Garden re-imagines the Southeast Asian gardens of the 14th century.
 The garden has features typical of these early gardens such as a symmetrical layout, Javanese split gates to denote the entrance into its different zones or realms, reflective pools and statues of frogs, fishes and ducks.
 Ornamental and perfume plants ranging from Magnolias and Ixoras to Gardenias and Vallaris are also planted there to reflect their significance in ancient Javanese culture.

 **Pancur Lanrangan**